 No. Donor information is not available to the recipient.

 Pasteurised donor human milk remains the safest alternative for vulnerable preterm or sick infants with inadequate own mother’s milk.
 Stringent standards of donor recruitment and milk handling are maintained.
 All donor milk at the KK Human Milk Bank undergoes heat treatment by the Holder Pasteurisation method at 62.50C for 30 minutes.
 Published research has shown that all viruses, including SARS-CoV-2 virus, can be completely inactivated by pasteurisation.

-Existing donors have also been advised to temporarily stop donating, if they are ill or have been in contact with a positive/suspect case for Covid-19.
-We will continue to monitor the situation as more information regarding the COVID-19 virus becomes available to ensure safety of pasteurized donor human milk.
+Existing donors have also been advised to temporarily stop donating, if they are ill or have been in contact with a positive/suspect case for COVID-19.

 You can speak to the doctor or medical team in charge of your baby.